awsdocs/aws-server-migration-service-user-guide/doc_source/troubleshoot-sms.md

 1. Choose **Upgrade**\.

-1. Wait for the connector to finish upgrading to version 1\.0\.8\.44\.
+1. Wait for the connector to finish upgrading to version 1\.0\.11\.13 or later\.

 ### Re\-Register Your Connector<a name="reregister"></a>